 This kerbside collection service offers a convenient alternative to trips to the tip

-For an annual fee we offer collection of garden waste using reusable sacks, but from June 2010 we will be introducing wheelie bins as an alternative, the wheelie bins will come as either a 140 or 240 litre bin.
+For an annual fee we offer collection of garden waste using reusable sacks.
+Wheeled bins are also available as an alternative, which will come as either a 140 or 240 litre bin.
 For more information see our Garden Waste Collection web page.

 What happens to our recycleable materials?